-My 6 year old is the kind of boy I want with all of my heart to raise.
-He is the kid who when he pulls an opponents flag in flag football, he picks it up off the ground and hands it to the person he “tackled”.
+My 6-year-old is the kind of boy I want with all of my heart to raise.
+He is the kid who when he pulls an opponent’s flag in flag football, picks it up off the ground and hands it to the person he “tackled”.
 If one of his classmates forgets to bring an afternoon snack to school, he shares his snack with them.
 When his classmates are spending their reward tickets in their school store and one of them is short a bit of being able to get what they want, Jacob offers up some of his tickets to them.
 He is a kind and gentle boy with such a warm heart and I love him dearly for that.

-We had parent teacher conferences this week and it came to no surprise to us when Jacob’s teacher shared with us how quiet and shy he is in class.
+We had parent-teacher conferences this week and it came as no surprise to us when Jacob’s teacher shared with us how quiet and shy he is in class.
 He is succeeding in all of the academic areas… reading beyond where he needs to be, scoring high in math, etc. He is, however, painfully shy at school.
 His Kindergarten teacher brought this to our attention last year and we knew before then that he was shy around adults.
 He is such a rule follower at school and does not want to take any chances with getting into trouble.
 At home and with our neighbors and family, we see a different boy.
 A boy who is outgoing, who laughs a lot and who likes being right there in the middle of the action.
 It is sometimes hard for me to believe that the boy the teachers talk about and the boy at home are even the same child.
 Jacob does love school, which I am so happy about.
 When we are out of school on breaks, he is often anxiously counting down the days until he gets to go back.

 When we asked Jacob’s teacher about his friends and recess, she said “Jacob is such a nice kid.
 At recess he is what I would call kind of a tag-a-long… he isn’t aggressive like the other boys, but he always tries to fit in and do things with the other students.”
 The concerned mom in me said, “He is playing with other kids though, right?
 He isn’t a loner playing off in a corner by himself, is he?”
 She assured us he wasn’t and that he just wasn’t as aggressive about getting into the center of things as some of the other boys.